athulpg007/athulpg007.github.io/research.md

 ### Purdue Single-Wheel Test Rig for Ocean World Rovers

 The NASA COLDTech effort focuses on design and construction of a single-wheel test rig for planetary exploration rovers on ocean worlds such as Europa.
+For more details, please see the project [technical report](./research/ow-final-report.pdf).

 <center><img src="/research/test-rig.jpg" alt="Single-Wheel Test Rig for Ocean World rover tires." width="800"/></center>
 Single-Wheel Test Rig for Ocean World rover tires